An alternate form of Merino-Mi\v{c}ka-M\"utze's approach to a combinatorial generation problem of Knuth: Middle-levels graphs and necklace graphs

 {\bf Operations on sequences $x=(x_1,\ldots,x_n)$:} of integers: $x+a:=(x_1+a,...,x_k+a)$, ($a\in\mathbb{Z}$) and $|x|=$ length of $x$; of bitstrings: $\langle x\rangle=(\langle x_1\rangle,\ldots,\langle x_k\rangle)\mbox{ and } \sigma^i(x)=(\sigma^i(x_1),\ldots,\sigma^i(x_k)).$\\

-{\bf Dyck words:} The {\it deficiency} (not the {\it excess}~\cite{mmm}) of a bitstring $x$ is its number of 0's minus its number of 1's.
-If $x$ has deficiency 0 and every prefix has negative deficiency, then $x$ is said to be a {\it Dyck word}.
-Let $D_n$ be the set of Dyck words of length $2n$.
-Let $D = \cup_{n\ge 0} D_n$.\\

-{\bf Rooted trees:} Differing from \cite{mmm}, all {\it rooted trees} treated here have a specific right-to-left ordering for the children of each vertex.
-Every Dyck word $x\in D_n$ can be interpreted as one such rooted tree on $n$ edges, as follows, adapting the viewpoint of \cite{mmm} to the setting of \cite{D1}, where $\epsilon$ stands for the empty bitstring: if $x=\epsilon$, then $x$ is associated to the tree formed by an isolated root; else, $x=u0v1$, ($u,v\in D$).
-The trees $R, L$ corresponding to $v, u$ have the tree corresponding to $x$ with $R$ rooted at the rightmost child of the root, and the edges from the root to all other children except the rightmost one, together with their subtrees, forming the tree $L$.
-This yields a bijection from $D_n$ onto the rooted trees with $n$ edges.\\
+\begin{remark} {\bf Rooted trees:} Differing from \cite{mmm}, all {\it rooted trees} treated here have a specific right-to-left ordering for the children of each vertex.
+Every Dyck word $x\in D_n$ can be interpreted as one such rooted tree on $n$ edges, as follows, adapting the viewpoint of \cite{mmm} to the setting of \cite{D1}, where $\epsilon$ stands for the empty bitstring: If $x=\epsilon$, then $x$ is associated to the tree formed by an isolated root; else, $x=u0v1$, where $u,v\in D$.
+The trees $R, L$ corresponding to $v, u$, respectively, have the tree corresponding to $x$ with $R$ rooted at the rightmost child of the root, and the edges from the root to all other children except that rightmost child, together with their subtrees, forming the tree $L$.
+This yields a bijection from $D_n$ onto the rooted trees with $n$ edges.\end{remark}

-{\bf Rooted-tree rotations:} Given a rooted tree $x\ne\epsilon$, let $\rho(x)$ denote the tree obtained by rotating $x$ to the left (in contrast to {\cite{mmm}, that rotates it to the right), which corresponds to designating the rightmost child (not leftmost as in \cite{mmm}) of the root of $x$ as the root of $\rho(x)$.
+\begin{remark} Given a rooted tree $x\ne\epsilon$, let $\rho(x)$ denote the tree obtained by rotating $x$ to the left (in contrast to \cite{mmm}, that rotates it to the right), which corresponds to designating the rightmost child (not leftmost as in \cite{mmm}) of the root of $x$ as the root of $\rho(x)$.
 In terms of bitstrings, if $x = u0v1$, with $u,v\in D$, then $\rho(x) = 0u1v$.
-See the left half of Figure~\ref{unalinea}, which resembles, but differs reflectively from \cite[Figure 7]{mmm}.\\
+See the left half of Figure~\ref{unalinea}, which resembles, but differs reflectively from \cite[Figure 7]{mmm}. \end{remark}